Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/auto-load-your-php-classes.md

 include_once 'classes/Product.php';
 ```

 When you have 50 classes and you include them all, but only use 2 or 3 depending on the particular request, this seems very wrong.
-Also, adding “include\_once” statements everywhere you instantiate a class seems rather nasty too.
+Also, adding "include\_once" statements everywhere you instantiate a class seems rather nasty too.

 The solution to this is simple.
-Don’t include any of your classes.
-Just instantiate them at will… for example, wouldn’t it be great if you could just do this:
+Don't include any of your classes.
+Just instantiate them at will… for example, wouldn't it be great if you could just do this:

 ```php
 $Customer = new Customer();